 5. Embedded Systems

 Embedded systems are an unavoidable part of any electronic device nowadays and it has a crucial role in deciding the speed, security, size, and power of the devices.
 Since we are in the transition phase of a connected world, there is high demand for embedded systems.

 Dover Microsystems develops Processor Level Security Solutions

 In this way, it empowers processors to protect themselves in real-time from the exploitation of software vulnerabilities.
-Hence, integrating their technology within the embedded systems helps manufacturers solve the challenges associated with device security.
+Hence, integrating this technology within embedded systems enables manufacturers to solve the challenges associated with device security.

 Luos provides Open-Source and Real-Time Orchestrator for Distributed Architectures

 So, each microcontroller communicates with and recognizes one other, but remains independent of each other.
 Further, the startup offers a reusable configuration profile and offers more flexibility in the hardware development cycle.

 6. Printed Electronics

-Printing electronics components on a semiconductor substrate is the most effective way to reduce the overall cost of the manufacturing process.
-So manufacturers are always trying to tackle this challenge by searching for new technologies and advancements in conventional printing technologies.
+Printing electronic components on a semiconductor substrate is the most effective way to reduce the overall cost of the manufacturing process.
+So, manufacturers are always trying to tackle this challenge by searching for new technologies and advancements in conventional printing technologies.

-Omniply develops Delamination Technique for Printed Electronics
+Omniply develops a Delamination Technique for Printed Electronics

 Canadian startup Omniply offers a delamination technology that facilitates the separation of flexible circuits from their rigid carrier.
 It creates high-performance electronic devices on flexible substrates without compromising device performance or without changing the manufacturing infrastructure.

 7. Advanced IC Packaging

 In recent years, chip packaging has become a hot topic along with chip design.
 The traditional way to scale a device based on Moore’s law has limitations nowadays.
 The other way to get the benefits of scaling is to put multiple complex devices in an advanced package.
 So, semiconductor manufacturers develop new advanced IC packaging technologies to provide greater silicon integration in increasingly miniaturized packages.

-Dutch startup PHIX provides assembly and packaging services for photonic integrated circuits (PICs).
+Dutch startup PHIX provides assembly and packaging services for photonic integrated circuits.
 To make PICs a part of a photonics-enabled module, it needs to be connected to components like optical fibers, other PICs, cooling solutions, and electronics.

 Onto Innovation develops Advanced IC Packaging Equipment

 US-based startup Onto Innovation builds equipment for advanced packaging processes for the semiconductor industry.
-The startup’s JetStep W2300 System features specialized large field optics and key system advantages to deliver maximum throughput without limiting resolution.
+The startup’s solution, JetStep W2300 System, features specialized large field optics and key system advantages to deliver maximum throughput without limiting resolution.

 8. Miniaturized Electronics

-There are innovations happening to make electronics components as small as possible by maintaining speed, reliability, and efficiency.
+There are innovations happening to make electronic components as small as possible by maintaining speed, reliability, and efficiency.
 Another important aspect of miniaturization is the integration of more and more features into a single component.
-For example, Nanonet sensors and Forksheet FET are a couple of recent developments in miniaturized electronic components.
+For example, nanonet sensors and forksheet FET are a couple of recent developments in miniaturized electronic components.

-Alixlabs offers ALE-Based Method of Manufacturing Nanostructures
+Alixlabs offers an ALE-Based Method of Manufacturing Nanostructures

 The startup also enables an economically affordable way of transistor channel scaling for sub-20 nm technology nodes.
 Further, this allows for a higher level of device integration, in turn, reducing costs, increasing speed, and lowering the energy consumption of devices.

 Spectricity provides Spectral Sensing Solutions

-Unlike other solutions, their filters do not require complex and bulky optics or packaging, slow scanning, or sophisticated calibration.
+Unlike other solutions, its filters do not require complex and bulky optics or packaging, slow scanning, or sophisticated calibration.
 Hence, it produces sensing devices compatible with the size, power consumption, and cost requirements of mobile devices.

-Consequently, the implementation of this electronics manufacturing trend speeds up the prototyping process, offers mass customization, and benefits from decentralized parts production.
+Consequently, the implementation of this electronics manufacturing trend speeds up prototyping, offers mass customization, and decentralizes parts production.
 In general, 3D printing technology made possible electronic components production in terms of 3D design and not only 2D, with new ways of stacking the circuits.

 Vanguard Photonics provides 3D Nanofabrication for Photonic Integration

 The technology also enables precise adaptation of vastly dissimilar mode profiles and permits alignment tolerances compatible with cost-efficient passive assembly techniques.
-In general, the startup paves the way to automated assembly of photonic multi-chip systems with high performance and versatility.
+The startup automates the assembly of photonic multi-chip systems with high performance and versatility.

 ATLANT 3D Nanosystems offers Atomic Layer 3D Printing Technology

 Danish startup ATLANT 3D Nanosystems develops atomic layer 3D printing technology.
 It enables materials, devices, and microsystem development and manufacturing with atomic precision.
-The startup’s technology is capable of performing printing on simple and complex surfaces atom-by-atom.
+The startup’s technology is capable of performing printing on simple and complex surfaces, atom-by-atom.

 10. Immersive Technologies

 There is a high dependency on the human workforce in different stages of electronics manufacturing.
-So there are possibilities for human errors and it definitely affects the overall manufacturing efficiency.
-The adoption of Immersive technologies is an effective solution to overcome these challenges.
+There are possibilities for human errors and it definitely affects the overall manufacturing efficiency.
+The adoption of immersive technologies is an effective solution to overcome these challenges.
 Such solutions inspect design objects at all possible scales, thereby eliminating defects in products at the design stage.

 inspectAR offers Augmented Reality Toolkit For PCB Inspection

-Canadian startup inspectAR provides an Augmented Reality toolkit for PCB manufacturing and testing workflows.
-It takes the PCB design information and then matches it to calibration images of the PCB sample using Augmented Reality.
-The software along with the toolkit is used to determine the position of the PCB.
+Canadian startup inspectAR provides an AR toolkit for PCB manufacturing and workflow testing.
+It takes the PCB design information and then matches it to calibration images of the PCB sample using AR.
+The software, along with the toolkit, determines the position of the PCB.

 Misterine is a Czech startup that offers augmented reality software for assembly lines.
 The startup’s solution visually supports complicated assembly procedures with step-by-step instructions.
 Also, the system is interactive and the computer vision capability immediately detects errors to provide notifications to its users.

 Discover More Electronics Manufacturing Trends, Technologies & Startups

-The Top 10 Electronics Manufacturing Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth innovation and startup scouting process.
+The Top 10 Electronics Industry Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth innovation and startup scouting process.
 Among others, additive manufacturing and organic electronics, as well as miniaturized electronics and embedded systems will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you today!